Faltu Larki

 Faltu Larki is a Pakistani family drama television series, produced by Tariq Mujeeb.
-The series airs weekly on A-Plus Entertainment every Thursday.
+The series aired weekly on A-Plus Entertainment every Thursday from November 2016 to April 2017.
 It stars Hina Dilpazeer, Anum Fayyaz, Samiya Mumtaz, Dania Enwer and Jinaan Hussain in lead roles.

-The series was comeback of Quddusi Sahab Ki Bewah duo, writer Fasih Bari Khan and director Mazhar Moin which also stars Dilpazeer in title role.
+The series marked the comeback of the Quddusi Sahab Ki Bewah duo, writer Fasih Bari Khan and director Mazhar Moin.
+That series also starred Dilpazeer in title role.

 Synopsis

 Faltu Larki tackles the story of a girl who travels from India to Pakistan to live with her family but encounters difficulty.
 She has to go through a lot of issues in the household and has no say in the state of affairs.
 The play also takes into account the lives of other female characters involved who also become victim of society’s double standards and its ill treatment of women.

 The play points out that women are not given their due rights and are taken for granted quite often.
 However, it remains to be seen just how the title applies to the lives of these women and whether Faltu Larki aims to change society’s perception of women.